Hargrave Military Academy basketball: The Kevin Keatts years (99-01;03-11)

 Upon Shepherd's departure to the University of Virginia, Kevin Keatts was promoted from an assistant to head coach prior to the 1999-2000 season.
 Keatts would man the sidelines for the Tigers for the 99-00 and 00-01 seasons before accepting an assistant coaching position at Marshall.
 He returned to Hargrave for the 2003-2004 season, and was in charge of the Tigers for the better part of the decade from that point forward.
 He coached the Tigers to their first two National Prep Championships, as well as the program's first undefeated season in 2008.
-During his time, he sent 103 players on to the NCAA Division 1 level, and coached 16 players that reached the NBA level.
+During his time, he sent 103 players on to the NCAA Division I level, and coached 16 players that reached the NBA level.
 He owns a career win-loss record at Hargrave of 262-17.
 Keatts would leave Hargrave in 2011 to accept a position as an assistant coach on Rick Pitino's Louisville staff.

 The A.W.
 Hamilton years (11-17)

 A longtime assistant to Kevin Keatts, A.W.
 Hamilton was selected to lead the program when Keatts departed.
 Hamilton presided over the Tigers during one of the most successful stretches in the history of the program.
-His 6-year run included 237 wins with just 22 losses, with 63 of his players continuing on to the NCAA Division 1 level.
+His 6-year run included 237 wins with just 22 losses, with 63 of his players continuing on to the NCAA Division I level.
 He also had two former players, and fellow Hargrave All-Decade Team selections, Montrezl Harrell and Terry Rozier, selected in the 2015 NBA Draft.
 Hamilton was lauded as the National Prep Coach of the Year twice (2012,2016) and East Regional Coach of the Year three times (2014, 2015, 2017) during his tenure.
 He guided players that set records for career points and points scored in a game and his 2016 National Championship team set a school record for wins in a season with 47.
 Hamilton had a home record of 120-2 during his six years at the helm.
 Hamilton accepted a position as an assistant coach at N.C.
 State, reuniting with Kevin Keatts, in 2017.